 Players that are found guilty of low-level offences will now receive fines, rather than the penalty of 125 points which the AFL hopes will ensure more players remain eligible.

-With the votes being awarded by the field umpires, peoples opinions always vary on who should be awarded the votes for each game.
+With the votes being awarded by the field umpires, people’s opinions always vary on who should be awarded the votes for each game.
 For this reason, some of the results come as a surprise.
-Luxbet.com are prepared for this and offer a broad range of markets for punting on the award, like head-tohead categores and overall winner.
+Luxbet.com is prepared for this and offers a broad range of markets for punting on the award, like head-to-head categories and overall winner.

-- Look for players who have received votes in recent years (Especialy 3-vote games)
+- Look for players who have received votes in recent years (especially three-vote games).

-- It’s known as the “mid-fielderds award”, so pick accordingly.
+- It’s known as the “mid-fielders award”, so pick accordingly.